 About this site

-San Francisco has been buying green products since the 1980s, but the purchasing requirements were scattered among several separate ordinances.
-In 1998, the City undertook an ambitious Green Purchasing Pilot Program which:
+San Francisco has been buying green products since the 1980s, but its green purchasing mandates were scattered among several ordinances.
+In 1998, the City undertook an ambitious Environmentally Preferable Purchasing Pilot Program which:

 - Inventoried and assessed hazardous chemical products purchased by City departments